deepflowio/docs/translate/translated/06-guide/01-ee-tenant/02-dashboard/99-panel/09-stat.md

     - **Color:** Supports setting the color of the font, background, and background image
   - **Settings:**
     - **Background Image:** Supports displaying a line chart or bar chart of the metric over a time period
-    - **Comparison:** Supports displaying a comparison of the metric values between the current time and one hour ago, one day ago
+    - **Comparison:** Supports displaying a comparison of the metric values between the current time and one hour ago, or one day ago